jubekang/2022S_LAB-Boot-Level-OS/README.md

-# 2022 Personal Study in OSLAB
+# 2022 Individual Study in OSLAB

 small & simple OS from boot level to hardware driver